-Intensification of smallholder agriculture has led to widespread soil degradation and a loss of SOM and associated soil-based ecosystem services that support smallholder farmers around the globe.
+Intensification of smallholder agriculture has led to widespread soil degradation and a loss of soil organic matter (SOM) and the associated soil-based ecosystem services that support smallholder farmers around the globe.
 While a number of projects within the CCRP and beyond have promoted technologies that should benefit SOM and support soil quality in the long-term, few have adequately evaluated the impacts of promoted technologies on soils.
-Because SOM and the tradeoffs that govern its management are closely linked with access to resources and socio-economic wellbeing, SOM serves as a valuable indicator to assess the sustainability of different agroecological intensification options.
+Because SOM and the trade-offs that govern its management are closely linked with access to resources and socioeconomic well-being, SOM serves as a valuable indicator to assess the sustainability of different agroecological intensification options.
 Additionally, given soil’s importance to agricultural livelihoods across diverse contexts, soil quality and associated ecosystem services represent a cross-cutting theme for the entire CCRP program.
-Our project will enhance CCRP support for improved SOM management and address soil quality decline by focusing on three objectives that seek to integrate global, regional and local scales:
+Our project will enhance CCRP support for improved SOM management and address soil quality decline by focusing on three objectives that seek to integrate global, regional, and local scales:

-El kit de herramientas de salud del suelo reúne varios métodos para evaluar la salud del suelo en el contexto de proyectos y redes que trabajan con pequeños agricultores.
-El sitio web del kit describe los protocolos para medir el pH del suelo, el carbono del suelo oxidable por permanganato (POXC o carbono activo), […]
+El conjunto de herramientas de salud del suelo reúne métodos simplificados para evaluar la salud del suelo a través de proyectos y redes que trabajan con pequeños agricultores.
+El sitio web del kit de herramientas describe protocolos para el pH del suelo, el carbono del suelo que es oxidable al permanganato (POXC o carbono activo), […]

 Le kit pour la santé des sols rassemble des méthodes simplifiées pour évaluer la santé des sols dans le contexte de projets et de réseaux travaillant avec les petits agriculteurs.
 Le site Web du kit décrit les protocoles pour le pH du sol, le carbone du sol oxydable au permanganate (POXC ou carbone actif), la […]